SAP-samples/teched2023-AD164/exercises/ex0/README.md

 # Preparation

 In order to participate in this hands-on session, you MUST have installed the latest version of Eclipse and the latest version of the ABAP Development Tools (ADT) in Eclipse.
-Please check the following two short documents how to do this if you have not already done it:
+Please check the following two short documents on how to if you have not already done it:

 1. Install the ABAP Development Tools (ADT)
 2. Adapt the Web Browser settings in your ADT installation